C.D. Veracruz: 2000s

-In the 2000–01 tournament the club finally lived up to its expectation becoming a competitive club in the Primera A the first have under the management of Carlos Trucco and Roberto Saporiti in other half, these two managers went on to win several games that would qualify them to the playoff where they were eliminated but had revived interest in the locals.
-At the end of that tournament the first division expanded from 18 to 20 which promoted two clubs that year.
+In the 2000–01 tournament the club finally lived up to its expectation becoming a competitive club in the Primera División 'A' de México the first have under the management of Carlos Trucco and Roberto Saporiti in other half, these two managers went on to win several games that would qualify them to the playoff where they were eliminated but had revived interest in the locals.
+At the end of that tournament the Primera División expanded from 18 to 20 which promoted two clubs that year.
 La Piedad was promoted after winning the Verano 2001 Primera A tournament and going on to win the Promotion match against Toros Neza.
-A promotion series was played between Atlante who had the worst relegation percentage against the club that had gain the most points in the Primera A that been Veracruz.
+A promotion series was played between Atlante who had the worst relegation percentage against the club that had gain the most points in the Primera División 'A' that been Veracruz.
 A second promotion match was played between those two clubs the first match was played in jam packed Estadio Luis de la Fuente in Veracruz in match that ended in a 0–0 draw.
 The second match was played in the Estadio Azteca where Atlante defeated the Veracruz, 4–1, and remained in the top division.
+The club was later sold and moved to Tuxtla Gutiérrez, Chiapas and renamed Jaguares de Chiapas.

 2002 promotion

-In 2002 they were promoted to the Mexican Primera División following their play-off victory against Léon.
+In 2002, they were promoted to the Primera División de México following their play-off victory against León.

 2008 relegation

-In the 2007 Apertura the club finished second to last in the percentage table just above Puebla and below Tigres UANL with a percentage of 1.0706.
+In the Apertura 2007, the club finished second to last in the percentage table just above Puebla and below Tigres UANL with a percentage of 1.0706.

-In the Primera División de México Clausura 2008 the club once again had a bad year with a record of 4 wins, 5 draws and losing 8 for a total of 17 points finishing 16 in the league.
+In the Primera División de México Clausura 2008, the club once again had a bad year with a record of 4 wins, 5 draws and losing 8 for a total of 17 points finishing 16 in the league.
 The club shed its relegation after losing at home against their direct rivals in the relegation fight Puebla with a score of 2–0.
 The club's relegation was made official in the following match against UNAM at home losing 4–2 and setting a new league record for a relegation with 4.

-The club played in the Liga de Ascenso since the Apertura 2008 and came close several times but always coming short.
+The club played in the Liga de Ascenso de México since the Apertura 2008, and came close several times but always coming short.